jchin1968/presentations/deck/automated-testing/overview/slides.md

 ---
 class: center, middle
 # Why Automate?
+- speed
+- consistency
+- accuracy

 ???
 - People generally know it's good to have automated tests
 - But they may not know all the benefits for having or the risks of not having automated tests

+- We all know why it is necessary to test but why the need to automate it?
+  - speed, consistency, accuracy

 ---